Leadership Talks, Walks and Envisions a Commitment to Sustainability

 We developed a solid structure of reporting sustainability results.
 Our Healthcare Sustainability Committee was redesigned, as part of our Engaged Leadership efforts.
 Reporting is done on an annual calendar year basis; strategic goals are reviewed for completion and new goals are developed for the next reporting year.

-We’ve been recognized for our innovative environmental programming.
-We have received many awards for our efforts, including the Vizient Sustainability Excellence Award, Making Medicine Mercury Free Award, EPA’s Environmental Quality Award, Sterilmed Best Practice for Environmental Excellence Award and several Practice Greenhealth Partner for Change awards.
+We continue to be recognized for our innovative environmental programming.
+We have received many awards for our efforts, including the Vizient Sustainability Excellence Award, Making Medicine Mercury Free Award, EPA’s Environmental Quality Award, Sterilmed Best Practice for Environmental Excellence Award and several Practice Greenhealth Partner for Change awards and most recently the NYSDEC Environmental Excellence Award.

 The Hospital received technical assistance in the form of an energy audit and an energy Master Plan by Pres Energy.
 We completed an ASHRAE Level 1 Comprehensive Energy Audit, which identified projects with the potential for 37 percent energy savings.
 Architectural Services continues to assess new projects for energy savings.
 Lighting is being upgraded to LED and perimeter walls are sealed and insulated where needed to conserve energy use.

-We will increase our cardboard collection in 2018, with the addition of a compactor installed at Tech Park.
-We will purchase a bookshelf to enhance the Department of Patient Advocacy’s reuse program, where people donate or pick up gently used books to read and enjoy.
+We increased our cardboard collection, with the addition of a compactor installed at Tech Park.
+We purchased a Stony Brook red bookshelf to enhance the Department of Patient Advocacy’s reuse program, where people donate or pick up gently used books to read and enjoy.
 In addition, we are looking at spending more on green chemicals and are investigating two product lines that are certified green.
 Facilities and Construction continues to design to LEED silver criteria.
-These are just a few of the many healthcare sustainability projects being investigated in 2018.

 I want to thank all of you for your dedication to the environment we all share.